Ipswich is one of the fastest growing areas in Queensland and continues to grow and change.

 The community can play a key role in shaping their future by getting involved and commenting on state, regional and local plans as well as some proposed developments.

 Each local government prepares and maintains its own planning scheme as the main ‘rule-book’ for determining what new developments should occur in their local government area and how.
 The planning scheme achieves this by planning for and regulating what development should occur where and when, how development should occur and what assessment process is required.
+Planning schemes help to shape our city by:

 Local government are the main entity responsible for assessing proposed developments triggered by the planning scheme and use the requirements outlined in their planning scheme to assess proposed developments.
-Council’s current planning scheme, being the 2006 Ipswich Planning Scheme can be viewed by following the link.

 Under Queensland planning legislation, a planning scheme cannot prohibit development by stopping a development application from being made, even if the proposed development is not compatible with the requirements of the planning scheme’s intent for the area.
 The development application must be accepted by council even if there are concerns about its consistency with the planning scheme or the community’s aspirations.
 This means that almost any development proposal can be put forward to council to be assessed against the provisions of the planning scheme on a case-by-case basis.